 Food recalls are on the rise.
-Every quarter, the FDA recalls nearly a hundred million units of food.
+The FDA recalls almost a hundred million units of food every quarter.
 That’s an incredible number, and for many, it’s understandably a cause for concern.
 In such an environment, how can you minimize the risk of getting ill from unsafe food?
 What should you do if you suspect food poisoning?

 The Root of Food Poisoning

 Food poisoning is caused by consuming food contaminated by bacteria, viruses, parasites, or toxins.
 Norovirus, Salmonella, Listeria, and E.coli are only the tip of the iceberg — The Center for Disease Control cites over 250 foodborne diseases.

 In our global economy, the food we eat can — and does — come from anywhere!
 It’s possible for contamination to occur at any point from its origin to your grocery store, favorite restaurant, or kitchen table.
 Production, processing, transportation, storage, preparation, cooking — our food goes through a lot before it ends up in our mouths!

 Food is commonly contaminated due to: